 These decadent Double Chocolate Cookies are packed with whole grains and made with one bowl!
 They’re completely vegan and gluten-free and have no butter, refined flour, or refined sugar.
 Crisp on the edges and soft on the inside, they’re the perfect treat!

-- 1 tbsp ground flaxseed + 3 tbsp water
+- 1 tbsp ground flaxseed + 3 tbsp warm water

 - 1 tsp vanilla extract